 Experience: Ms. Alva is an experienced financial, strategic and business advisor to founders, boards and leadership teams of notable companies globally.
 Over more than two decades, she has advised large public and private companies facing complex strategic decisions, and has led the resulting mergers and acquisitions ("M&A") and transactions that followed.
 Ms. Alva previously served as an investment banker at Lazard, a global leader in financial and M&A advisory work, where she worked from 1997 to 2013, most recently as an M&A Partner.
 During her Lazard tenure and in the years since, Ms. Alva has worked with boards experiencing growth, transition or turmoil and led them through business, financial and strategic evaluations and complex transactions ranging from M&A, capital structure optimization, capital deployment and balance sheet management, capital raising, financial restructurings and turnarounds, asset and portfolio evaluations and business repositionings aligned with value creation and risk mitigation for stakeholders.
+Today Ms. Alva is a Strategic Advisor to the Chief Executive Officer and the board of directors of Constellis, a defense contractor and provider of global security solutions, a role she has held since 2021.
 Ms. Alva currently serves on the boards of directors of Amneal Pharmaceuticals, a public pharmaceutical company, and the Mission Society of New York City, a landmark nonprofit.
 Ms. Alva previously served on the board of directors of Robotic Research, LLC, a private autonomous technology company, from October 2021 to October 2023.
 Ms. Alva received a B.A. in Economics from Barnard College, Columbia University.